LambdaFiend/pure-lambda-calculus-interpreter/README.md

 a \%\ M

+Also, most importantly: TAKE EVERYTHING I SAY WITH A GRAIN OF SALT!
+Look things up yourself, I highly suggest books, for example the ones of Lawrence Paulson, Chris Hanken or Barendregt (authors).

 ## Syntax of Lambda Terms for ImpLam

 Variables are single character, and may be followed by any number of apostrophes '.